CharlesWiltgen/how-to-podcast/editing.md

 #### What about Audacity?

 [**Audacity**](http://www.audacityteam.org/) is popular “starter” editor because of its price (free).
-But as an old-style “destructive” audio editor, it’s a poor choice.
+But as an old-style “destructive”[^1] audio editor, it’s a poor choice.

+[^1]: “Destructive” means that the source files are written over with every save.
+Compared to a modern non-destructive editor, this makes undoing or adjusting edits much harder, and increases the chance of data loss.

 * It teaches poor habits that users will have to overcome when the time comes to learn a “real” editor, and makes that transition more difficult.